KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 :::

-#### Steps
+#### Instructions

-- Click on "DEX" tab at the bottom of atomicDEX Mobile app.
+- Click on the "DEX" tab at the bottom of AtomicDEX Mobile app

 This will bring you to the DEX view.

-In DEX tab you can perform cross-chain atomic swap, view current orders and your swap history.
-You need to swipe left or right to view those
+In DEX tab you can perform cross-chain atomic swaps, and view current orders and your swap history.

+- Swip left or right to view either option

 <div style="margin: 2rem; text-align: center; width: 80%">